wbaopaul/scATAC-pro/README.md

 ------------
 - Current version: 1.1.1
 - March, 2020
-    * *get_mtx* requires two fragments.txt and peak file, separated by comma
+    * *get_mtx* requires two input files: a fragments.txt file and a peak file, separated by comma
     * annotate peak as overlapped with a gene Tss if the corresponding distance <= 1000bp; mark peak with a gene if their distance <= 100kb
 - Feb, 2020
     * *integrate* module enables 3 options: seurat, harmony and pool